jeremysilva1098/LLMFunctions-NewsChat/README.md

-# LLMFunctions-NewsWeatherChat
+# LLMFunctions-NewsChat
-Building a News/Weather ChatBot in an effort to experiment with LLM function calls
+Building a News ChatBot in an effort to experiment with LLM function calls